Teachers and Staff

 Meghan Huszagh, Director, attended Parent-Child Class with her two children for two years when she first moved to Redding.
 Following her time here as a parent, Meghan felt a deep connection to the school and when her children moved onto RES, she became the Assistant for our Parent-Child Program for two years before joining the administrative team as the Community Administrator.
 In 2024, she became our Assistant Director and in November 2025 she became the Director at Westbrook.
 Meghan brings her extensive artistic education from Pratt Institute and FIT and experience being a full-time mom to our school along with her creativity.
 She has a corporate background as a COO of an international company, where she worked for 13 years.
 She is an avid hiker and gardener and loves to continue to learn about nature.

-Brenna Cochrane, Assistant Teacher in our Mixed-Age Kindergarten, moved to Redding from New Zealand with her husband and two children.
+Brenna Cochrane, Head Teacher in our Mixed-Age Kindergarten, moved to Redding from New Zealand with her husband and two children in 2023.
 With both of her kids attending a nature-based school in New Zealand, she knew Westbrook would be the perfect fit for her family.
-After serving as a Parent-Child Group Co-Leader at Westbrook for one year, Brenna has now stepped into the Kindergarten class.
+After serving as a Parent-Child Group Co-Leader at Westbrook for one year, Brenna stepped into the Kindergarten classroom as a teaching assistant.
 She enjoys spending free time with her family, gardening, exploring nature, and getting messy making pottery.
 Brenna loves to get crafty and creative.
 She holds a diploma in Ceramics from The Dunedin School of Art and loves to incorporate nature and local materials into her pottery.
+She brings a deep love of the natural world and calm rhythm to our classroom.

 Lauren Santa is our Parent-Child Group Leader.
 Her education and professional background are in healthcare where she has learned so much about the human spirit and its affinity towards connections in nature.
 She strives to gently facilitate meaningful experiences in nature for the children of Westbrook and their parents alike.
 She loves to travel (especially to national parks), enjoys photography and watercolor painting.
 She practices yoga and integrates its principles into her daily life as well as in her approach to parenting her daughter.
 Lauren is enthusiastic to learn and grow with the Westbrook community.